 8 March 2012

 The Atlassian team is proud to present Atlassian Bonfire 2.0!
-In this release, we introduce shared test sessions, colours for your screenshot annotations and a whole new look!
+In this release, we introduce shared test sessions, colors for your screenshot annotations and a whole new look!

 Highlights of this release:

 Atlassian Bonfire 2.0 includes updates to the JIRA server plugin, as well as major updates to client browsers.
 All browser extensions will need to be upgraded by visiting the "Get Bonfire" page from your JIRA instance after the server plugin is upgraded.
 For more information on upgrades, check out our Capture for JIRA Upgrade Guide.

 Highlights of Bonfire